-After quoting Parkin, Lewison J in Rehman said (somewhat rolling back on his statement at paragraph 19):
+After quoting Parkin, Lewison J in Rehman said, at paragraph 19:

 ‘It is worth noticing that Arden J was concerned with an application for leave to appeal rather than a pending appeal, so that it may well be appropriate to approach the question of permission to appeal in the same way as a pending appeal.’

 In Barker, Judge Briggs clarified what Lewison J's was saying here.
 Lewison J's comment that Arden J's approach 'may well be appropriate', was specific to the fact that, in Parkin, the substantive appeal and permission to appeal application were listed to be heard together.
 Judge Briggs said, at paragraph 34: